Dee Daniels - Jazz Singer

 An Amazing Healing Journey

 Music from and for the Soul – coming full circle in life

 An interview article with international jazz singer Dee Daniels

 by Rosemary Phillips, March 2020

-UPDATE March, 2020: It was March 22, 2020, as we released this most recent interview article with Dee Daniels.
+UPDATE: It was March 22, 2020 when we released this most recent interview article with Dee Daniels.
 The coronavirus (Covid-19) was spreading around the world, and as a preventive measure, we were in isolation.
 Concerts and events were cancelled, and life truly changed.
 This interview is more timely than ever, as it carries a message of hope for the future.

 INTRO: It’s been a while since I last talked with Dee.
 There had been casual calls, just brief, with updates, but not the time for a full interview.
 So, on February 27 we connected - Dee sitting in her cozy home overlooking Indian Arm in British Columbia, and me in the kitchen, up on Baker Ridge, typing away on my laptop as Dee spoke.

 Ten years have past since the last real interview, with Dee moving to New York City, living in a brownstone and travelling the world, teaching and performing.
 But before I get carried away, it’s time to let Dee speak and tell us about her profound, life altering experiences, in her own words, particularly about her healing journey through cancer and the creation of her latest CD ‘The Promise’.
 (This CD is a ‘must listen to,’ as Dee pours out her heart through her gift of music.